 The site doesn’t merely work as a more luxurious version of sending emails to the authorities, however.
-It also allows for uploading all of the evidence as files, a significant improvement over the old habit of having to print everything out or make expensive photocopies.
+It also allows for uploading all of the evidence as files.
+This represents a significant improvement over the old habit of having to print everything out or make expensive photocopies.
 As a result, experts expect the platform to speed up the turnaround time of an appeal from weeks to a few days.

 A judicial revolution?

 The repercussions of the platform may be more far-reaching than just making your life as a driver a lot more enjoyable.
-If it proves itself, it may come to change the entire judicial system, according to Caroline Sheppard, Chief Adjudicator of the TPT:
+If it proves itself, it may come to change the entire judicial system.
+According to Caroline Sheppard, Chief Adjudicator of the TPT: